Please click on paper titles for abstracts and full text downloads.

 (with Larry Epstein)

-Decisions under uncertainty are often made with information that is difficult to interpret because multiple interpretations are possible.
+Decisions under uncertainty are often made with information that is (ambiguous or) difficult to interpret because multiple interpretations are possible.
+For example, during the COVID-19 pandemic, policy-makers based their decisions on the fatality rate among tested and confirmed individuals, which is only an ambiguous signal of the overall fatality rate among the infected in the population -- a key unknown.
 Individuals may perceive and handle uncertainty about interpretation differently and in ways that are not directly observable to a modeler.
 This paper identifies and experimentally examines behavior that can be interpreted as reflecting an individual's attitude towards such uncertainty.

 (with Aurelien Baillon and Chen Li)